AnIdiotsGuide/discordjs-bot-guide/coding-guides/storing-data-in-a-json-file.md

+# This page has been archived for historical purposes.

+Please use something other than JSON if you want to read & write from / to it.

 # Storing Data in a JSON file

-This page has been removed due to a number of people having issues with JSON storage becoming corrupted when using it as a database.

 ## Why is JSON prone to corruption?